Strategic Response of News Publishers to Generative AI: Data

-We construct our sample by starting from domains that have employer-linked job postings in Revelio and that appear in at least one traffic source (SimilarWeb or Comscore).
-Domains are matched across sources using Revelio’s firm–URL mapping at the domain level.
-In total, Revelio and SimilarWeb share 6{,}286 common domains.
-Table \ref{tab:url_naics_distribution} presents the ratios of URLs in each industry sector (the first two digits of the NAICS code).\footnote{A URL can have multiple NAICS codes.
+We take all websites that appear in the Similarweb dataset that also have a corresponding Revelio record of employer-sponsored postings.
+This process yields 6,315 URLs from which we select those that belong to NAICS 513110 and are newspaper publishers.\footnote{A URL can have multiple NAICS codes.
 We count a URL in a sector if at least one of its NAICS codes belongs to that sector.
-Economic Census: NAICS Codes Understanding Industry Classification Systems, \url{https://www.census.gov/programs-surveys/economic-census/year/2022/guidance/understanding-naics.html}.} We select websites classified under NAICS 513110 as newspaper publishers.
-We then manually review these websites and filter out those that are not newspaper publishers, such as news aggregators.
-This process yields 30 URLs; we present the list of URLs and their total 2024 traffic in Table \ref{tab:url_list}.
+Economic Census: NAICS Codes Understanding Industry Classification Systems, \url{https://www.census.gov/programs-surveys/economic-census/year/2022/guidance/understanding-naics.html}.} This process yields 30 URLs; we present the list of URLs and their total 2023 traffic in Appendix Table \ref{tab:url_list}.

-We then merge in Comscore panel browsing data when available.
-To construct stable Comscore-based measures of human traffic, we restrict the sample to active panelists with at least four browsing sessions in each month of a calendar year, and we aggregate their visits to the domain–month level.
-For analyses that rely on Comscore traffic, we expand coverage by focusing on the top 500 news-publisher domains with the highest Comscore traffic among those matched to Revelio.\footnote{Traffic to the 30 publishers accounts for 69\% of total Comscore traffic among the top 500 publishers.}
+Semrush traffic data, SimilarWeb data, and Comscore panel browsing data are merged in when available.
+To construct stable Comscore-based measures of human traffic, we restrict the sample to active panelists with at least four browsing sessions in each month of a calendar year, and we aggregate their visits to the domain–week level.
+For analyses that rely on Semrush or Comscore traffic, we expand coverage beyond the 30 newspaper publishers by including the top 500 news-publisher domains with the highest Comscore traffic among those matched to Revelio.\footnote{Traffic to the 30 publishers accounts for 70\% of total Comscore traffic among the top 500 publishers.}

 Finally, we retrieve robots.txt rules and HTML snapshots from the HTTP Archive, and historical URL coverage from the Internet Archive, for all of these domains.
 Table \ref{tab:combined_traffic_stats} presents summary statistics for the daily traffic of websites across different industries.